palma-ice/yelmo-docs/getting-started.md

 ## 3. Compile the code.

-Now you are ready to compile **Yelmo** for your domain and grid of interest (eg, `North-40`) :
+Now you are ready to compile **Yelmo**.
+To compile a test program for the EISMINT protocol, for example, run the following commands:

 ```
-make clean    *This step is very important to avoid errors!!
+make clean
-make North-40 [debug=1]
+make yelmo-eismint [debug=1]
 ```
-(or other domains `Ant-40`, `Grl-20`, or `GRL-10`).
+(or other executable programs in the main directory like `test_yelmo-grl`).
 The `debug=1` option allows you to compile with debugging compiler options enabled, in case you need to debug the code.
 Using this option, the code will run much slower, so this option is not recommended for real simulations.

 ## 4. Run the model.